-Result 2 and Result 3 are completely unprecedented.
+Result 2 and Result 3 are new.
 They settle fundamental issues as witnessed by the mentioned article of Lagarias \cite{LAG}.
-Indeed, it has already been discussed how that article focuses on the phase problem solved by Result 2 and Result 3.
+Indeed, it has already been discussed how that article focuses on the questions solved by Result 2 and Result 3.
 Moreover, the discussion in that article suggests to tackle the problem via suitable notions of almost periodicity.
 To be more specific, we need some more notation.
-A Patterson set in the sense of \cite{LAG} is a Delone set in Euclidean space such that its autocorrelation exists for any van Hove sequence, is independent of the van Hove sequence, and has as its Fourier transform a pure point measure.
-Let now $\mathcal{B}$ be a suitable vector space of almost periodic functions in Euclidean space satisfying three natural additional assumptions viz a Parseval type condition, a Riesz--Fischer property and translation invariance.
-Then, Lagarias calls a Delone set $\Lambda$ in Euclidean space a $\mathcal{B}$-quasicrystal or a $\mathcal{B}$-Besicovitch almost periodic set if
+A \textit{Patterson set} in the sense of \cite{LAG} is a Delone set in Euclidean space such that its autocorrelation exists for any van Hove sequence, is independent of the van Hove sequence, and has a pure-point measure as its Fourier transform.
+Let now $\mathcal{B}$ be a suitable vector space of almost periodic functions in Euclidean space satisfying three natural additional assumptions via a Parseval type condition, a Riesz--Fischer property and translation invariance.
+Then, Lagarias calls a Delone set $\vL$ in Euclidean space a $\mathcal{B}$-quasicrystal or a $\mathcal{B}$-Besicovitch almost periodic set if

-holds for each infinitely many differentiable function $\varphi$ with compact support.
-In the introduction to his article, Lagarias writes (p 64): `\textit{...it remains to determine a good class $\mathcal{B}$ that gives a reasonable theory.}' and further on `\textit{It is natural to hope that a suitable class of $\mathcal{B}$-Besicovitch almost periodic sets will all be Patterson sets and have the consistent phase property given in (3.9), but this is an open problem.}' Now, our results can clearly be understood to answer these issues.
-In fact, our result specifically can be seen as answers to Problems 4.6, 4.7 and 4.8 mentioned in the problem session of \cite{LAG}.
-This deserves some further discussion: Problem 4.6 asks for a class $\mathcal{B}$ of almost periodic functions on Euclidean space such that their $\mathcal{B}$- quasicrystals satisfy:
+holds for each infinitely many times differentiable function $\varphi$ with compact support.
+In the introduction to his article, Lagarias writes (p.~64): `\textit{...it remains to determine a good class $\mathcal{B}$ that gives a reasonable theory.}' and further on `\textit{It is natural to hope that a suitable class of $\mathcal{B}$-Besicovitch almost periodic sets will all be Patterson sets and have the consistent phase property given in (3.9), but this is an open problem.}' Now, our results can clearly be understood to answer these issues.
+In fact, our result specifically can be seen as answers to Problems 4.6, 4.7 and 4.8 mentioned in the problem section of \cite{LAG}.
+This deserves some further discussion: Problem 4.6 asks for a class $\mathcal{B}$ of almost periodic functions on Euclidean space such that their $\mathcal{B}$-quasicrystals satisfy: